zilliztech/zdoc/docs/tutorials/faqs/faq-pipelines.md

 ### Which embedding model does Zilliz Cloud Pipelines use?{#which-embedding-model-does-zilliz-cloud-pipelines-use}

-The text doc ingestion and search pipelines support various embedding models.
+The text and doc ingestion and search pipelines support various embedding models.

 - **For English:**